 - Things that SEO experts have extrapolated by analyzing millions of Google search results

 SEO experts believe there are about 200 Google ranking factors.
-And Google has apparently confirmed this.

 According to Search Engine Watch, the top two ranking factors are content and backlinks and the third most important ranking factor is RankBrain.